garageScript/v3/public/articles/ip-request-response-example.md

 {% /sideBySide %}

 When VSCode has been loaded up and I start typing into my `zombie` file, everything I type is stored in the memory.
+When you save the file, the contents of the file in memory is written into disk.

 {% sideBySide %}